FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ## Description

-Unit of measure for the usage or consumption of a resource or service
+Unit of measure for the usage or consumption of a resource or service.

 ## Content constraints